 I am going to summarise 4 easy steps in the following infomercial, then break down each of those in more detail to give you actionable advice you can implement today.
 Don’t waste any more time – sort that profile out today!

-This is the easiest step, and it should be top of your list of to do’s because even the best LinkedIn prospecting falls flat when people see an outdated profile.
+This is the easiest step, and it should be top of your list of to do’s because even the best lead generation through LinkedIn prospecting falls flat when people see an outdated profile.

 As social selling strategist and startup advisor Jill Rowley puts it: ““LinkedIn is no longer an online resume.
 It’s your digital reputation.”